km-neuron/mentor-handbook/sa-camp/programming-fundamentals-with-javascript/week-6/README.md

 ### Simple Shopping using Promise
 - Concepts:
-  - Create and use Promise
+  - Create and use promise
 - Input:
-  - Same as above
+  - One number with integer
+  - One list of array of object with two keys: "product" and "price", 3 objects should be enough
 - Output:
-  - Same as above
+  - A series of console.log, one for each promise
 - Directions:
-  - Same as above, but using Promise
+  - Create a number with integer which will be the money in wallet
+  - Create the array of object as above
+  - Create promise function so, each time the promise function is called, something will be bought and money in wallet will be deducted.
+  - Output will be product bought and money leftover
+  - Console.log the output from inside the promise function.
+  - Repeat until money is not enough.
-- Rule:
+- Rule
   - N/A

 ### Quote App